johnshaughnessy/osai-ubuntu/README.md

 Setup starts with a new copy of Ubuntu Server 23.10 on the target node.

-> In retrospect, things would have been easier with 22.04, because NVIDIA officially support `cuda` and `nvidia-container-toolkit` on ubuntu 22.04.
+> In retrospect, things would have been easier with 22.04, because NVIDIA officially supports `cuda` and `nvidia-container-toolkit` on ubuntu 22.04.

 In order to run the `ansible` setup script: